 For detailed instructions on how to submit data via SFTP, please refer to the PSOPPC SFTP Data Submission User's Manual.

-Once patient safety data file(s) are successfully submitted to the PSOPPC, the user submitting the files receives an email detailing the results.
+Once patient safety data files are successfully submitted to the PSOPPC, the user submitting the files receives an email detailing the results.
 It is important to review these results.
 Only files with a status of "Accepted" are made non-identifiable and sent to the NPSD.
-Users can also review results via the Submission Management reports on the PSOPPC website or utilize the Web Service, as detailed below.
-Furthermore, users are encouraged to run the Common Formats Aggregate Report to confirm the data submitted accurately reflects what they received from providers.
+Users can also review results via the Submission Management reports on the PSOPPC website or utilize the Web Service detailed below.
+Furthermore, users are encouraged to run the Common Formats Clinical Dashboards Reports or Common Formats Aggregate Report to confirm the data submitted accurately reflects what they received from providers.

 The Submission Management Summary Report displays summary file processing information for submitted files.
 This is the report used to determine whether a file was "Accepted" or "Rejected".